ForgeRock/forgeops/README.md

 This GitHub repository is a read-only mirror of ForgeRock's [Bitbucket Server repository](https://stash.forgerock.org/projects/CLOUD/repos/forgeops).
 Users with ForgeRock BackStage accounts can make pull requests on our Bitbucket Server repository.
-ForgeRock does not accept pull requests on GitHub.
+ForgeRock accepts pull requests on GitHub for review only.

 ## Disclaimer